-State Highway 1 to the north of Kaikoura remains closed for this summer, whilst repairs are carried out.
+State Highway 1 to the north of Kaikoura remains closed for a while whilst repairs are carried out.
 So please plan your alternative route to us and allow enough to time to drive safely, and to take in the South Island scenery as you travel.

 What’s the situation with accommodation?

 All but a few accommodation providers are open and operating perfectly normally.
 We have a wide range of campgrounds, holiday parks, motels, hotels, b&bs, lodges and homestays from which to choose.

 If you are already booked in somewhere, it’s probably not a bad idea to drop them a line to confirm your reservation.
 If you are looking for somewhere to stay, we can help!
 Many properties have more rooms available than normal for the time of year, but not all of them are necessarily listed on internet booking sites, so contact us with your enquiry and we’d be happy to make the booking for you.

 Mostly, yes.
 One or two have had to close temporarily, some shops have already relocated to new premises while the old one gets fixed up, and one or two buildings are going to make way for new ones.
 But it’s business as usual for most of our cafés, bars, restaurants and takeaways, and we’ve even got a new restaurant in town since this summer.
 You will be made very welcome when you visit them.